Excel's Autofilter Function

 This will select only the data that contains "Hosp1":

-To remove the selection, simply click on the pull down menu and select show ALL:
+To remove the selection, simply click on the pull down menu and Select All:

 Or you might want do a custom selection.
 Let's say that we only want to see the patient accounts that have a unpaid balance of more than $2,000.
 To do this, click on the pull down arrow next to ACCT BAL and select Custom: